mdewey/serpents-skull-players-guide/README.md

 For some for shadowing, a song, to the tune of Gilligan's Isle...

-Just roll your dice and you'll play a tale a tale of a fateful trip, that started from some merchant ports, aboard this mighty ship.
+Just roll your dice and you'll play a tale<br/>
+a tale of a fateful trip,<br/>
+that started from some merchant ports,<br/>
+aboard this mighty ship.<br/>

-The mate was a mighty sailin' man, the Skipper brave and sure, four players set sail that day, for a three hour tour, a three hour tour.
+The mate was a mighty sailin' man,<br/>
+the Skipper brave and sure,<br/>
+four players set sail that day,<br/>
+for a three hour tour,<br/>
+a three hour tour.<br/>

-The adventure starts getting rough, the might ship was tossed.
+The adventure starts getting rough,<br/>
+the might ship was tossed.<br/>
-If not for the courage of the fearless crew the _Jenivere_ would be lost.
+If not for the courage of the fearless crew<br/>
+the _Jenivere_ would be lost.<br/>

-So this is the tale of our castaways, they're here for a long, long time.
+So this is the tale of our castaways,<br/>
+they're here for a long, long time.<br/>

-They'll have to make the best of things, it's an uphill climb.
+They'll have to make the best of things,<br/>
+it's an uphill climb.<br/>

-The party and NPCs
+The party and NPCs<br/>
-will do their very best,
+will do their very best,<br/>
-to survive, defend and adapt
+to survive, defend and adapt<br/>
-in their tropic island nest.
+in their tropic island nest.<br/>

-No towns, no bars, no potion shop not a single luxury like Robinson Crusoe, it's primitive as can be.
+No towns, no bars, no potion shop<br/>
+not a single luxury<br/>
+like Robinson Crusoe,<br/>
+it's primitive as can be.<br/>

-So join us here each sess' my friends, you're sure to get a smile, from these stranded castaways here with Serpents Skull!
+So join us here each sess' my friends,<br/>
+you're sure to get a smile,<br/>
+from these stranded castaways<br/>
+here with Serpents Skull!<br/>

 ## Important links